Leaf-Agriculture/docs/docs/operations_endpoints.md

 Posts/creates a new file in Leaf.
 The file must be sent as a zip.

-This endpoint receives three query parameters, one of them is optional.
+This endpoint receives three URL parameters, one of them is optional.

 A `leafUserId`, `provider` and `fileFormat` (optional).